-- The EAPOL EtherType might be hidden behind a VLAN tag, with that intervening tag being subsequently removed by another bridge. - -In the absence of destination information, any given EAPOL frame might relate to a perfectly reasonably scoped CA that is meant to extend through the bridge. - The EAPOL frame might be protected by MACsec already.
+- -The EAPOL EtherType might be hidden behind a VLAN tag, with that intervening tag being subsequently removed by another bridge. - -In the absence of destination information, any given EAPOL frame might relate to a perfectly reasonably scoped CA that is meant to extend through the bridge. - -The EAPOL frame might be protected by MACsec already.
 In that case it might be part of protocol exchanges that are setting up or maintaining a reasonable nested CA or an inappropriately scoped CA. In either case a bridge forwarding a confidentiality protected EAPOL frame can't tell that it is an EAPOL frame.

 All of the above potential scoping deficiencies (and possibly others) might be remedied or the likelihood of their occurrence reduced by controls in other bridges in the network.
 A particularly important case is that of the choice and use of a group address for communication between Provider Edge Ports in EDE-CCs.
-None of the 802.1Q Reserved addresses are forwarded by a PEB's C-VLAN component if the PEB is providing a C-tagged service interface, unless all the frames that the PEB forwards are associated with a single provider service instance (equivalently, with a single PEP) just as if the PEB were providing a port-based interface but with the possibility of filtering some C-VLANs.
-The likely candidate address for forwarding would be the Nearest Customer Bridge address, but this address is used by spanning tree protocols and its selective forwarding could cause protocol failure.
+If, as expected, each EDE-CC is connected to a provider network by the Customer Edge Port of a Provider Edge Bridge, then none of the 802.1Q Reserved addresses will be forwarded by the edge port's C-VLAN component unless they are all associated with a single provider service instance just as if the PEB were providing a port-based interface but with the possibility of filtering some C-VLANs.
+The likely candidate address for forwarding would be the Nearest Customer Bridge address, but this address is used by spanning tree protocols and its selective forwarding could cause protocol failure10.